rhinstaller/anaconda/tests/README.rst

 Run tests inside Mock
 ---------------------

-When using the `ci' target in a mock you need to use a regular user account which is a member of the `mock' group.
+When using the `ci` target in a mock you need to use a regular user account which is a member of the `mock` group.
 You can update your account by running the command::

     # usermod -a -G mock <username>